NUR203 - Nur203 - Health Assessment

 Upon successful completion of this subject the student will be able to:

-1. Demonstrate basic skills in physical assessment of an individual.
+1. Demonstrate basic skill in physical assessment of an individual.

 2. Describe normal findings and variations across the life span.